-In credit reporting, negative information can only stay on your credit report for a maximum of 10 years for a Chapter 7 bankruptcy and seven years for everything else—right?
+In credit reporting, most negative information can only stay on your credit report for seven years—right?

-While this is true most of the time, there are three exceptions to this rule, meaning that certain negative items could potentially stay on your credit report permanently.
+While this holds true in the vast majority of cases, there are three exceptions to this rule.
+This means certain negative items could potentially stay on your credit report permanently.
 Keep reading this article to find out what they are.

 Disclaimer: The views and opinions expressed in this article are strictly those of John Ulzheimer and do not necessarily reflect the official stance or position of Tradeline Supply Company, LLC.
 Tradeline Supply Company, LLC does not sell tradelines to increase credit scores and does not guarantee any score improvements.
 Tradelines can in some cases cause credit scores to go down.

-If a consumer is going to apply for a job that pays $75,000 or more, and the employer uses a credit report as part of the employment screening process, the credit bureaus are allowed to include information on this report about derogatory events that occurred more than 7-10 years ago, such as an old bankruptcy or old collection accounts.
+If a consumer is going to apply for a job that pays $75,000 or more, and the employer uses a credit report as part of the employment screening process, the credit bureaus are allowed to include information on this report about derogatory events that occurred more than 7-10 years ago.
+For example, the report could contain records of an old bankruptcy or old collection accounts.

 If a consumer applies for a life insurance policy with a value of $150,000 or higher, then the credit reporting agencies are technically allowed to include negative information that is more than 7-10 years old on the person’s credit reports.